PD-Ace/lanes/specification.md

   - Uni-directional tunnels
        * Compliant implementations of the Lanes protocol cannot associate a tunnel ID with more than one direction of traffic.
-         This applies only to the forwarding of traffic only.
+         This applies only to the forwarding of traffic.
          Among other possibilities, Public key cryptography key exchange will need bi-directional communication.

        * Encryption key used to transmit data may not be re-used to receive or decrypt data on another tunnel